Jr. AI Scientist and Its Risk Report: Autonomous Scientific Exploration from a Baseline Paper: Agents4Science Conference Submission

 Min-K\%++: \url{https://openreview.net/forum?id=L5gDfr4GdF}} In terms of strengths, the reviewers generally noted that the work is technically sound, includes comprehensive ablation studies, and is clearly presented.
 As for the weaknesses, we identified four key issues that we consider particularly important, as summarized below.

-While the performance improvement is not necessarily limited, it is indeed true that the Jr. AI Scientist still has considerable room for further enhancement.
-To achieve higher performance, it would be necessary to increase the number of experimental trials and explore more innovative search strategies for selecting experimental nodes.
+This comment is valid.
+While Jr. AI Scientist achieved higher scores than the baseline, the performance gap is not significant enough to claim a substantial improvement.
+To address this limitation, it would be necessary to increase the number of experimental trials and explore more innovative search strategies for selecting experimental nodes.

 This observation is also reasonable.
 Since Jr. AI Scientist is designed to build upon a given baseline, a certain degree of incremental progress is inevitable.
 Achieving more innovative ideas would likely require human intervention during the idea generation phase.